We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Leave traps overnight in slow streams, in shallow still waters, or in eddies within fast streams.
 To keep captured craws from destroying the bait before more of their friends join the feast, slip the chicken or shad into a nylon stocking before loading the trap.

-3. Dip a Raw Chicken Leg
+3. How to Catch Crawfish with a Raw Chicken Leg

 Great for slow- or still-water crayfishing, dipping raw chicken works exactly like the crabbing method that’s common on the coast.
 Tie a raw chicken leg to a nylon cord, and dip the bait among the rocks, letting it soak for a few minutes.
-Crayfish will grab hold of the tough skin and stay attached if you lift the bait slowly up off the bottom.
-Scoop them into a small dip net, but be quick; crayfish usually let go as soon as they break the surface.
+Crawfish will grab hold of the tough skin and stay attached if you lift the bait slowly up off the bottom.
+Scoop them into a small dip net.
+You have to be quick here too; crawfish usually let go as soon as they break the surface.

-Crayfish are one of my favorite live baits for smallmouth bass in late spring and throughout summer.
-Rather than catch them as needed, I like to keep a few dozen on hand for impromptu floats down the river or short trips to a local stream.
-An expert aquarist from Epic Aquarium says that “Unlike some other live baits, crayfish are very easy to keep and don’t require a large fish tank with a filtration system.
-If you’ve got a drill and a large rectangular plastic storage container with a lid (the kind you might store sweaters in), you can keep crayfish for weeks in the garage or basement.
+Crawfish are one of my favorite live baits for smallmouth bass in late spring and throughout summer.
+Rather than catch crawfish as needed, I like to keep a few dozen on hand for impromptu floats down the river or short trips to a local stream.
+An expert aquarist from Epic Aquarium says that “Unlike some other live baits, crawfish are very easy to keep and don’t require a large fish tank with a filtration system.”
+If you’ve got a drill and a large rectangular plastic storage container with a lid (the kind you might store sweaters in), you can keep crawfish for weeks in the garage or basement.
 So, now that you know how to catch crawfish, here’s how to keep them.

-Fill the container with just enough water to cover the crayfish three-quarters of the way.
+Fill the container with just enough water to cover the crawfish three-quarters of the way.
 They do not need to be completely submerged.
 Using a 1⁄4-inch bit, drill rows of holes in the container lid.

-Crayfish will eat just about anything, but lettuce is a good choice, as it’s inexpensive and doesn’t dirty the water as quickly as foods like hot dogs or raw meat trimmings.
+Crawfish will eat just about anything, but lettuce is a good choice, as it’s inexpensive and doesn’t dirty the water as quickly as foods like hot dogs or raw meat trimmings.
 Feed the crayfish once a week, dropping in just a few big leaves, and change the water the day after feeding.
 I’ll slowly flip the container over and let the old water drain through the holes in the lid.